Easy to Difficult Bible Trivia Quiz

 Women's clothes should cover their shoulders, chest, elbows, midriff, and knees while in church.

-The purpose of attending church is not to show off clothes, fashion, wealth, or popularity.
+The purpose of attending church is not to show off clothes, fashion, wealth, popularity, or beauty.

 The Old Testament states that women are to cover their heads, while men are not to cover theirs.